tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 - Senior Research Associate, 3/2020-present
 - Research Associate, 1/2018 - 3/2020

-Post-doctoral research focussed on performance portability and characterising performance of key particle transport algorithms on a wide range of many-core architectures.
+Post-doctoral research focused on performance portability and characterising performance of key particle transport algorithms on a wide range of many-core architectures.

 ## Education
 Ph.D.
 Computer Science, University of Bristol, 2018